kubeflow/website/content/en/docs/aws/pipeline.md

 - dex {{% config-uri-aws-standard %}}

-Please look at this [PR](https://github.com/kubeflow/kfctl/issues/140#issuecomment-578837304) to do programmatic authentication with Dex.
+Please look at [this comment](https://github.com/kubeflow/kfctl/issues/140#issuecomment-578837304) and [this comment](https://github.com/kubeflow/kfctl/issues/140#issuecomment-719894529) to do programmatic authentication with Dex.

 - cognito {{% config-uri-aws-cognito %}}